julienlargetpiet/Simple_compression/README.md

 # Simple_compression

-A text compression algorithm based on the detection of the most frequent patterns and associate them to a compression key.
+A text compression algorithm based on most frequent patterns detection and key compression association.
 The level of compression and the length of the repeated patterns have to be chosen.

 ## Example (compression and then decompression)